Splash (Sub Focus song): Music video

 A music video accompanying the single was released on 24 April 2010.
 The video features an actor posing as Sub Focus and Coco performing the song in an unknown location in East London, where Coco takes out her anger on a drum kit.
-At various stages throughout the music video, Coco is seen singing in front of the Grand Union Flag.
+At various stages throughout the music video, Coco is seen singing in front of the Continental Union Flag.
 To accompany the music, the lights flicker on and off throughout the music video, while Coco appears distorted for effect.

 Chart performance

 "Splash" debuted on the UK Singles Chart at number 41 on 23 May 2010 as well as number seven on the UK Dance Chart.
 The following week, the single fell to number 73 and number eight, respectively.
 On 6 June 2010, "Splash" fell to number 91 before falling out of the top 100 the following week.